telerik/kendo-ui-core/docs/api/javascript/ui/datepicker.md

 ### month.weekNumber `String`

  The template to be used for rendering the cells in "week" column.
 By default, the widget renders the calculated week of the year.
+ The properties available in the data object are:

+ * currentDate - returns the first date of the current week.
+ * weekNumber - calculated week number.

+ These properties can be used in the template to make additional calculations.

 #### Example - specify week number template as a string